Bivector

 In mathematics, a bivector or 2-vector is a quantity in exterior algebra or geometric algebra that extends the idea of scalars and vectors.
-If a scalar is considered a degree-zero quantity, and a vector is a degree-one quantity, then a bivector can be thought of as being of degree two.
+Considering a scalar as a degree-zero quantity and a vector as a degree-one quantity, a bivector is of degree two.
 Bivectors have applications in many areas of mathematics and physics.
-They are related to complex numbers in two dimensions and to both pseudovectors and quaternions in three dimensions.
-They can be used to generate rotations in any number of dimensions, and are a useful tool for classifying such rotations.
-They are also used in physics, tying together a number of otherwise unrelated quantities.
+They are related to complex numbers in two dimensions and to both pseudovectors and vector quaternions in three dimensions.
+They can be used to generate rotations in a space of any number of dimensions, and are a useful tool for classifying such rotations.

-Geometrically, a simple bivector can be interpreted as an oriented plane segment, much as vectors can be thought of as directed line segments.
-The bivector a ∧ b has a magnitude equal to the area of the parallelogram with edges a and b, has the orientation (or attitude) of the plane spanned by a and b, and has orientation being the sense of the rotation that would align a with b.
+Geometrically, a simple bivector can be interpreted as characterizing a directed plane segment (or oriented plane segment), much as vectors can be thought of as characterizing directed line segments.
+The bivector a ∧ b has an attitude (or direction) of the plane spanned by a and b, has an area that is a scalar multiple of any reference plane segment with the same attitude (and in geometric algebra, it has a magnitude equal to the area of the parallelogram with edges a and b), and has an orientation being the side of a on which b lies within the plane spanned by a and b.

-In layman terms, any surface is the same bivector, if it has the same area, same orientation, and is parallel to the same plane (see figure).
+In layman terms, any surface defines the same bivector if it is parallel to the same plane (same attitude), has the same area, and same orientation (see figure).